We may earn affiliate commissions for the recommended products. Learn more.

 The Oura app has an elegant and responsive UI with tabs and circles.

-While the Oura app requires a subscription if you want the full feature set, it’s arguably the better of the two apps.
+While the Oura app requires a subscription for the full feature set, it’s arguably the better of the two.
 It has recently been redesigned, and as a result, all your data is now only a tap away via tabs at the bottom and circles at the top of the screen.

 On the other hand, the RingConn app has most of its data on the Today screen, where you’ll find all kinds of health-related metrics and graphs.
 By tapping on them, you will reveal more information.
 The app securely stores your health data for up to a week, while the AI Health Partner offers subscription-free insights, goals, and recommendations.